treize-khushrenada/team-spot-a-mood/README.md

 7. Yinhan Liu, M. O. (2019, Jul 26).
 RoBERTa: A Robustly Optimized BERT Pretraining Approach.
 From Arxiv: https://arxiv.org/abs/1907.11692
 8. Briggs, J. (2021).
 NLP similarity metrics | towards data science.
 Similarity Metrics in NLP, from https://towardsdatascience.com/similarity-metrics-in-nlp-acc0777e234c

-~~#(pending edit): Project statement: your report explains the problem you attempted to solve at a level appropriate for a broad audience.
+~~#(pending edit): Project statement: your report explains the problem you attempted to solve at a level appropriate for a broad audience.~~

 #(pending edit): Statement of work: your report contains a statement identifying the contributions of each team member.
-Statement of work, Project statement

 #(pending edit): An appendix: Show us what you left out.
 Create an appendix to describe any other efforts you made that did not get included in the main report.